jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/fields/lookup/lookup.rst

    :width: 600
    :align: center

-10. Tooltip — enables adding a custom tooltip that will be displayed for not filled fields in the envelope.
-If left blank, the default tooltip is shown.
+10. Tooltip - enables adding a custom tooltip that will be displayed for active fields in the envelope.
+If left blank, the default tooltip is shown
 11. Allow custom values - this attribute specifies if field will allow free text input besides selection from predefined values

 .. note:: If dictionary has optionality or custom values attributes enabled, same attributes will also be enforced on all related lookups.